belgianmobileid/doc/directIntegration/authentication.md

 # Overview

 This API is based on the Authorization Code Flow of OpenID Connect 1.0.
-It allows you to verify the identity of an end-user based on the authentication performed by an authorization server, as well as to obtain basic profile information about the end-user.
+You can use it to verify the identity of an end-user based on the authentication performed by an authorization server, as well as to obtain basic profile information about the end-user.

 The diagram below describes the **Authentication** process and how your systems will be interacting with itsme® :